miku/metha/docs/metha.md

 `-ignore-http-errors`
         do not stop on HTTP errors, just skip to the next interval

+`-ignore-unexpected-eof`
+        do not stop on unexpected EOF from endpoint

 `-list`
         list a selection of OAI endpoints (might be outdated)